TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

 Only constants, which are actually defined in the :guilabel:`Constants` field, are substituted.

-Constants in included templates are also substituted, as the whole template is one large chunk of text.
+Constants in included TypoScript files are also substituted, as the whole TypoScript definition is one large chunk of text.

 A systematic naming scheme should be used for constants.
 As "paths" can be defined, it's also possible to structure constants and prefix them with a common